pforgetest/.github/profile/README.md

 ## Hi there 👋

-You have found the  **testing** :construction_worker: org for Pangeo Forge.
-This is where we develop and test the backend application for https://pangeo-forge.org.
+This is the  **testing** :construction_worker: org for Pangeo Forge, where we test new versions of our backend application.

-To create cloud-optimized ocean :ocean:, weather :sun_behind_rain_cloud:, and climate science :earth_africa:, you're probably looking for https://github.com/pangeo-forge.
+To create cloud-optimized ocean :ocean:, weather :sun_behind_rain_cloud:, and climate data :earth_africa:, you're probably looking for https://github.com/pangeo-forge.

 <!--